-I graduated magna cum laude from Harvard University and I received a Ph.D. with distinction from the University of Chicago.
-I have received fellowships from the Ford Foundation, the Michelle R. Clayman Institute for Gender Research, and the Center for the Comparative Study of Race and Ethnicity.
+She graduated magna cum laude from Harvard University and she received a Ph.D. with distinction from the University of Chicago.
+She has received fellowships from the Ford Foundation, the Michelle R. Clayman Institute for Gender Research, and the Center for the Comparative Study of Race and Ethnicity.

-I teach courses on American identity; African American history; African American women’s history; American road trips, migration, travel and mobility; and twentieth century American history and culture.
-I have won teaching awards including the Phi Beta Kappa Teaching Prize, the Graves Award in the Humanities, and the St. Clair Drake Teaching Award.
+She teaches courses on American identity; African American history; African American women’s history; American road trips, migration, travel and mobility; and twentieth-century American history and culture.
+She also has taught classes on Hamilton (the musical) and Michelle Obama.
+She has won teaching awards including the Phi Beta Kappa Teaching Prize, the Graves Award in the Humanities, and the St. Clair Drake Teaching Award.

 The Great Migration, C-SPAN, "Lectures in History," May 10, 2011

 Prizes and Awards

 A Chosen Exile: A History of Racial Passing in American Life has been selected as:

 Winner, Frederick Jackson Turner Prize for Best First Book in American History (Organization of American Historians)

 Winner, Lawrence Levine Prize for Best Book in American Cultural History (Organization of American Historians)

 A New York Times Book Review Editor’s Choice

 2017 Summer Reading Lists for The Paris Review and Harvard University Press